Water Conservation and Management in the Mill

 In addition to using filtered water in our pulp- and paper-making processes, we send some of it through an additional purification process to prepare it for making steam in our power and recovery boilers.
 These boilers require ultra-pure water that is free of dissolved solids, including minerals such as calcium, iron, magnesium and manganese.
 These minerals can cause corrosion and scaling in our boilers and steam systems, which can decrease their efficiency.

 We remove minerals through an ion exchange process in a demineralizer plant or a reverse osmosis system.
-The demineralizer plant uses chemicals, such as caustic and sulfuric acid, to remove the minerals from the water.
+The demineralizer plant uses chemicals, such as sodium hydroxide and sulfuric acid, to remove the minerals from the water.
 This demineralized water is now nearly ready for use in the boiler.
 But first, additional chemicals are added to protect the boilers and steam systems.

 After heating, what is now known as feed water turns into steam for generating electricity and heat for various mill processes.
 After we use the steam, our systems recover most of it and condense it back into feed water (condensate), which requires minimal conditioning before it is reused in the boilers.